-The Run Set Size, which is the amount of physical memory that is being used by a user, group, or process.
-On Windows systems, RSS is called Working Set.
+The Run Set Size, which is the amount of physical memory used by a user, group, or process.
+On Windows systems, RSS is called Working Set .

 Graphs generated for SNMP agents only chart the memory metric.

 Generating a Workload Graph